 The truly cross-platform version, EF Core, is different from the legacy Entity Framework.
 Although EF Core has a similar name, you should be aware of how it varies from EF6.
-The latest EF Core is version 8, to match .NET 8.
+The latest EF Core is version 9, to match .NET 9.

-EF Core 8 targets .NET 8 or later.
-EF Core 9 will also target .NET 8 or later because the EF Core team wants as many developers as possible to benefit from new features in future releases even if you must target only long-term support releases of .NET.
+EF Core 9 targets .NET 8 or later because the EF Core team wants as many developers as possible to benefit from new features in future releases even if you must target only long-term support releases of .NET.
 This means that you can use all the new features of EF Core 9 with either .NET 8 or .NET 9.
 But when EF Core 10 is released in November 2025, your projects will need to target .NET 10 to use it.